 There is a converted Victorian warehouse around the corner from Old Street roundabout with a history as rich as its exterior.
-And that’s the story our Provost Street refurbishment project tells.

-Anomalys design approach incorporates Provost Street’s many histories – Victorian tea warehouse, music studio, occasionally a venue for pseudo-legal basement parties – into 15,000 square feet of contemporary commercial space.
+Anomaly's design approach incorporates Provost Street’s many histories – Victorian tea warehouse, music studio, occasionally a venue for pseudo-legal basement parties – into 15,000 square feet of contemporary commercial space.

 Light and elegant extension